The Sud Aviation SE 210 Caravelle is a French jet airliner produced by Sud Aviation.

 30 September 1978 – A Finnair Caravelle was hijacked by an unemployed home building contractor carrying a gun.
 With 44 passengers and 5 crew on board the aircraft flew to Amsterdam, Netherlands.
 After that it flew to Helsinki, where the hijacker released his hostages and received his demanded money.
 It then flew to Oulu, where he was arrested at his house the following day.

 19 June 1980 - An Airborne Express Caravelle VI-R registered as N905MW crashed at Atlanta Hartsfield Airport on approach to runway 26.
-The probable cause was listed as poorly a planned approach, vortex turbulence, and failure to follow approved procedures, directives, etc.[65]
+The probable cause was listed as a poorly planned approach, vortex turbulence, and failure to follow approved procedures, directives, etc.[65]

 29 April 1983, SAN Ecuador Flight 832, a Caravelle VI-R (reg.
 HC-BAJ, sn.
 125) crashed near the southern end of the runway of the Simón Bolívar International Airport in Guayaquil, Ecuador after attempting to execute an emergency landing.
-The plane had suffered a engine failure shortly after taking off from Guayaquil on a flight to Quito, and the crew was returning to the airport.
+The plane had suffered an engine failure shortly after taking off from Guayaquil on a flight to Quito, and the crew was returning to the airport.
 However, the second engine failed while overflying the city and the plane stalled just as it approached the airport.
 Cap.
 Germán Cruz crash-landed the plane in a muddy puddle, produced by recent El Niño, rains near the end of the runway, with the fuselage breaking in three parts but without causing a fire.
 The accident killed 8 of the 100 people on board and injured several others, but the fact that the puddle acted as a form of cushion to the plane helped avoid more fatalities.
 The pilot had previously reported engine issues and had tested the plane the previous day, after which it was subjected to maintenance and was later reported as fit to fly shortly before the ill-fated flight.[66][67]

 2 July 1983 - An Altair Caravelle III registered as F-BHRS experienced an uncontained engine failure while accelerating for takeoff at Milan Malpensa Airport, Italy.
 Takeoff was quickly aborted and all 89 occupants survived but the aircraft was damaged beyond repair.
 The derelict aircraft remained at Milan Malpensa Airport for years afterward.[68]